wq/django-rest-pandas/README.md

 You can override the default renderers by setting `PANDAS_RENDERERS` in your `settings.py`, or by overriding `renderer_classes` in your individual view(s).  `PANDAS_RENDERERS` is defined separately from Django REST Framework's own `DEFAULT_RENDERER_CLASSES` setting, in case you want to have DRP-enabled views intermingled with regular DRF views.

 You can also include DRP renderers in `DEFAULT_RENDERER_CLASSES`.
-In that case, be sure to have all of your views extend `PandasMixin`, otherwise you may get an error saying the serializer output is not a `DataFrame`.
+In that case, extend `PandasMixin` or set `list_serializer_class` on your serializer.
+Otherwise, you may get an error saying the serializer output is not a `DataFrame`.
 In short, there are three paths to getting DRP renderers working with your views:

  1. Extend `PandasView`, `PandasSimpleView`, or `PandasViewSet`, and use the `PANDAS_RENDERERS` setting (which defaults to the list above).
  2. Extend `PandasMixin` and customize `REST_FRAMEWORK['DEFAULT_RENDERER_CLASSES']` to add one or more `rest_pandas` renderers.
- 3. Extend any of the `Pandas*` classes and set `renderer_classes` explicitly on the view.
+ 3. Set `renderer_classes` explicitly on the view, and set `Serializer.Meta.list_serializer_class` to `PandasSerializer` or a subclass.
+(See [#32] and [#36] for examples.)

 ```python
 class TimeSeriesView(PandasView):